-These Cinnamon Apple Muffins are so moist and loaded with apple chunks, unsweetened applesauce and cinnamon.
-They are big on flavor and made with healthier ingredients.
+These Cinnamon Apple Muffins are light, fluffy, perfectly moist, and loaded with juicy pieces of apple.
+They’re big on flavor and made with healthier ingredients!

 Table of Contents

 Muffins and sweet breads are always a big hit around here!

 Well, these Cinnamon Apple Muffins may be one of my favorite muffin recipes.
 They’re made healthier with whole wheat flour and plain Greek yogurt, and mostly naturally sweetened with applesauce and just a touch of brown sugar.